Beautiful: The Carole King Musical: Productions

-San Francisco pre-Broadway tryout (2013)
+San Francisco (2013)

-Beautiful: The Carole King Musical had a pre-Broadway try-out in San Francisco, California, at the Curran Theatre from September 24, 2013 through October 20, with an official opening October 8.
+The show had its pre-Broadway try-out in San Francisco, California, at the Curran Theatre from September 24, 2013 through October 20, with an official opening October 8.
 The production was staged by Marc Bruni, with choreography by Josh Prince and musical direction by Jason Howland.
 Jessie Mueller played Carole King.
 The musical sold out its entire run at the Curran Theatre.

-Original Broadway production (2014–2019)
+Broadway (2014–2019)

 The musical opened on Broadway at the Stephen Sondheim Theatre on January 12, 2014, after previews from November 12, 2013.
-In addition to Mueller as King, the cast features Jake Epstein as Gerry Goffin, Anika Larsen as Cynthia Weil and Jarrod Spector as Barry Mann.
+In addition to Mueller as King, the cast featured Jake Epstein as Gerry Goffin, Anika Larsen as Cynthia Weil and Jarrod Spector as Barry Mann.
 King attended the April 3, 2014 performance and appeared on stage with the cast at the curtain call, singing "You've Got a Friend" together with them.
 Carole also surprised actress and singer Melissa Benoist during her run as the titular character, praising her for her performance, and sang a reprise of "I Feel the Earth Move" with her and the audience on July 27, 2018.
 On the fifth anniversary of the production's opening on January 12, 2019, Carole King appeared on stage to perform the show's closing number "Beautiful" and finale alongside star Chilina Kennedy.
 The production closed on October 27, 2019 after 60 previews and 2,418 regular performances.
 Upon closing, the production was the 27th longest-running musical in Broadway history.

-Original London production (2015–2017)
+West End (2015–2017)

 A production in London's West End opened on February 25, 2015, following previews beginning February 10, 2015, at the Aldwych Theatre.
 On September 25, 2014, it was announced that British actress Katie Brayben would take the lead role of Carole King, with further casting including Alan Morrissey as Gerry Goffin, Gary Trainor as Don Kirshner, Glynis Barber as Genie Klein, Lorna Want as Cynthia Weil and Ian McIntosh as Barry Mann.
 Beginning November 30, 2015, Cassidy Janson took the lead role of Carole King and Diane Keen replaced Glynis Barber in the role of Genie Klein. it was announced on May 23, 2017 that the London production would close August 5, 2017.

-U.S. Tour (2015–16)
+U.S. National Tours

 The musical began a U.S. tour starting in September 2015 in Providence, Rhode Island, at the Providence Performing Arts Center, with engagements across the United States, ending in San Francisco in August 2016.
 The role of Carole King was played by Abby Mueller (the sister of Jessie Mueller), with Liam Tobin as Gerry Goffin, Ben Fankhauser as Barry Mann and Becky Gulsvig as Cynthia Weil.